dvidelabs/config/README.md

 current os files are linked, but we may still need to change our git user name etc. by calling `config-alts devops` etc.

-After config-upload,
-When calling config-upload, `config-sync` is automatically called and therefore also `config-alts`.
-This ensures the proper host variant of `.bash.local` will be present.
-Any custom variants
+When calling config-upload, `config-sync` is automatically called and therefore also `config-alts` with default and OS alternatives.
+This ensures, as an example, that the proper host variant of `.bash.local` will be present if `.bash.local` has been added as an alternative.

 ## config-install

-The `config-install` script is normally called by `config-upload` and not used directly.
-But it can be used to check out an existing repo with support for backuping up files that would be overwritten.
+The `config-install` script is normally called by `config-upload` and is not used directly.
+However, it can be used to check out an existing repo with support for backuping up files that would be overwritten.

 ## config-setup

 A tiny wrapper around `config-alts` that makes it possible to remember custom alternatives.
 At may be run a second time in a fresh shell to take advantage of settings linked in by the first run.
+See script source for details.

-## Bin Dir
+## bin dir

 The config scripts are hosted in ~/.config/bin by default and a path is added to this directory.
 This means that this bin directory is also